-This foundational course will involve didactic, practical and experiential means of learning, including:
+This foundational course involves didactic, practical and experiential means of learning, including:

-- mindfulness meditation (as traditionally taught in the Burmese Vipassana method)
+- A range of mindfulness meditation practices (as traditionally taught in Burmese Vipassana)

-- implementing the four stages of MiCBT, including mindfulness-based exposure and relapse prevention strategies
+- Implementation of the four stages of MiCBT, including mindfulness-based exposure and relapse prevention strategies

 You will learn:

-- understand the complex foundations of behaviour maintenance and change
+- the neurophenomenological foundations of behaviour maintenance and change

 - how to engage the client in the treatment plan

-- the transdiagnostic use of the four stages of MiCBT
+- the use of MiCBT for attention- and emotion-regulation

 The Online Teaching Platform

-The online teaching of the Foundation Course is done through Zoom.
-It is interactive with everyone online at the same time.
+All sessions are conducted online, using Zoom, which allows you to use interactive documents, interact with other participants and the presenter, and review the recorded sessions if needed.
 Zoom is accessed through your internet browser and you do not need to purchase any software - all you need is a computer with good internet connection, a headset with microphone and a webcam.
-More information on accessing and using Zoom is provided after Session 1.

 - Book: Cayoun, B. A. (2015).
 Mindfulness-integrated CBT for Wellbeing and Personal Growth: four steps to enhance inner calm, self-confidence and relationships.
 Chichester, UK: Wiley.

-- CDs: Two professionally recorded 80-minute CDs for the full implementation of mindfulness training (also available in MP3 format).
+- Professionally recorded MP3 for the full implementation of mindfulness training.